Analytical derivatives of Neural Networks: Analytical derivatives of Neural Networks

 \section{Analytical derivatives of Neural Networks}

 This section will be devoted to the construction of derivatives of a generic DFNN.
 We will generally follow the notation introduced in \cite{AbdulKhalek:2020uza}, modifying it when needed.

-We suppose to have a DFNN with $L$ layers, indexed from $1$ to $L$.
-The output layer will be the $L$-th layer and the input is represented as the $0$-th layer.
+We suppose to have a DFNN with $L$ layers, indexed from $0$ to $L$, where the $0$-th layer corresponds to the inputs.
 The number of nodes in the layer $l$ is denoted by $N_l$, with the understanding that $N_0$ represent the number of inputs to the network and $N_L$ the number of outputs.
 The output of the network is computed as:

 with the recurrence relation